 You really don't.
 Honestly, you're trusting a brand with your health, when that brand isn't at all required to even list all the ingredients in their products on the label.
 Why?
 There are many loopholes in the laws and no government oversight on the cosmetic industry.
 All that is needed on the label are generic terms, which is more often than not exactly where toxic ingredients that are harmful to your health are lurking.

-Not to sound the alarm, but we all should be sick and tired of corporations taking advantage of consumers, and engaging in some shady tactics to keep racking in our hard earned money when they have absolutely no regard for human life or decency.
+Not to sound the alarm, but we all should be sick and tired of corporations taking advantage of consumers, and engaging in some shady tactics to keep racking in our hard-earned money when they have absolutely no regard for human life or decency.

-There are colors used in eye shadows, lip sticks, lip glosses, eye shadows, and even foundations that are colored using synthetic dyes that come from petrochemicals.
-It is so common that the only way to know for sure whether or not we are using products that is safe for our bodies is to know the brand and what the brand stands for… and whether or not they are engaged in Greenwashing.
+There are colors used in eye shadows, lipsticks, lip glosses, eye shadows, and even foundations that are colored using synthetic dyes that come from petrochemicals.
+It is so common that the only way to know for sure whether or not we are using products that are safe for our bodies is to know the brand and what the brand stands for… and whether or not they are engaged in Greenwashing.

-Please, make the switch to safer products!
+Why you should make the switch to safer products

 A great resource to go to is EWG's Skin Deep database at: www.ewg.org/skindeep and do a search for what you've been using to see how safe it really is.
 Be sure to check through the ingredients too!

-Just because something is marketed as being natural or nontoxic, doesn't mean they are.
+Just because something is marketed as being natural, green, or nontoxic, doesn't mean they are.

 This is exactly the problem… and it isn't just Lush.
 I've seen the same response from MANY skincare and cosmetic companies.

 Yes, it is common for companies to use harmful ingredients.
-No, this does not mean you have to accept it… you do not under any circumstances *need* to pay your hard earned money to greedy corporations who don't care and won't accept responsibility if their products contribute to you getting sick (or worse).
+No, this does not mean you have to accept it… you do not under any circumstances *need* to pay your hard-earned money to greedy corporations who don't care and won't accept responsibility if their products contribute to you getting sick (or worse).

 Should You DIY Your Own Products?